Shea & Gardner: Founding and clients

 Around 2003, despite strong financial performance, Shea & Gardner began to look for a merger partner in light of the changing marketplace for legal services and the challenges facing mid-sized firms.
 The partners settled on Goodwin Procter because that firm had a small Washington, D.C. office of only 12 attorneys and the legacy Shea partners could play a large role in shaping and growing the profile of the combined firm in the nation's capital.
+In October 2004, the two firms merged, with Shea & Garnder and its 70 lawyers to be known as Goodwin Procter under chairwoman and managing partner Regina Pisa.

 Shea and Gardner for many years hosted the offices of the Washington Legal Clinic for the Homeless.

 Warner Gardner

-Warner Gardner's memoir, "Pebbles From the Path behind," discloses that the ill-fated FDR court-packing scheme was a brainchild of his.
+Warner Gardner's memoir, Pebbles From the Path behind, discloses that the ill-fated FDR court-packing scheme was a brainchild of his.
 During Gardner's last Supreme Court argument—which he won—Lockheed v.
 Thomas, Chief Justice Burger allowed Gardner to continue speaking a full five minutes after the red light went on, a gesture of respect virtually unprecedented.

 Frances Shea

 Shea was born in Manchester, New Hampshire, He was a son of New Hampshire state senator and attorney Michael Shea and Margaret (Muldoon) Shea.
 He attended and graduated from Dartmouth College (A.B., 1925) and Harvard Law School (LL.B., 1928).
 Following law school, Shea obtained, through a referral from his law school professor Felix Frankfurter, a position practicing law with a prominent attorney, John Lord O'Brian, in Buffalo, New York.
-From 1929-1933, Shea lived in Buffalo and practiced with the law firm of Slee, O'Brian, Hellings and Ulsh.
+From 1929 to 1933, Shea lived in Buffalo and practiced with the law firm of Slee, O'Brian, Hellings and Ulsh.
 During the Great Depression Shea served in many government posts.